originalsouth/exifcrawler/README.md

 ### Running
 This program is written for python3.

 You will need BeautifulSoup, UserAgent and  p3exiv2 to run.

-You can use pip to install the.
+You can use pip to install them.

 Scraping from a "random" site:
 ```
 ./exifcrawler.py